Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 However, keep in mind that this won’t replicate the unique flavor of Gochujang.

-APPLE: When choosing your apple, I like to use a red apple such as Gala, Honeycrisp, or Pink Lady.
+APPLE: When choosing your apple, we like to use a red apple such as Gala, Honeycrisp, or Pink Lady.
 These apples are easily found at any time of year.

 Be sure to peel the apple before grating it.